 For users working in development environments without internet access, the JamaicaVM Eclipse plug-in can be provided as a ZIP file.
-This will be named and should be unpacked to a temporary location in the file space.
+This will be named jamaicavm-eclipse-plugin-version-update-site.zip and should be unpacked to a temporary location in the file space.
 To install, follow the instructions above where the web address should be replaced by the temporary location.
 "Contact all update sites during install to find required software" should not be selected in this case.